-The 2015 Be Ag-Wise workshops will be held Feb.
-21 in Manhattan and March 14 in Hays.
+The 2015 Be Ag-Wise workshop will be held on March 14 in Hays.
 This year's theme is water conservation.
 Our friends at Kansas Association of Conservation and Environmental Education will be facilitating much of the event.
 Participants will earn their Project WET certificate and will have the opportunity to earn Professional Development hours.
 Teachers are encouraged to attend to learn how to incorporate Project WET activities into their curriculum to support the new Kansas College and Career Readiness Standards.
 Every drop counts!
 How do you measure up?

 KFAC is excited to offer Agriculture + Science, Technology, Engineering & Math (A+STEM) half-day, customizable teacher workshops.
 Learn how to use agriculture as a teaching tool for STEM curriculum and get your students excited about education with project-based learning!
 For more information or to schedule an A+STEM workshop for your school district, email us at firstname.lastname@example.org or call (785) 320-4350.

 Poptastic and Packing Peanuts Go Green are two new lesson plans available to teachers!
 These lesson plans meet both math and science standards and are excellent tools for educating students on one of the top crops grown in Kansas.